Seabee: Seabees outside the NCF

-Training and Rates
+Training and rates

 Trainees begin "A" School (trade school) upon completion of boot: 4 weeks classroom, 8 weeks hands-on.
 From "A" School, trainees most often report to a NMCB or ACB.
-There recruits go through four-weeks of Expeditionary Combat Skills (ECS) which is also required for those who report to a Navy Expeditionary Combat Command.
-ECS is basic training in: map reading, combat first aid, recon, and other combat-related skills.
-Half of each course is spent on basic marksmanship to qualify with an M16 rifle and the M9 service pistol.
-Those posted to Alfa Company of a NMCB may be assigned to a crew-served weapon: MK 19 40mm grenade launcher, the .50-caliber machine gun, or the M240 machine gun.
+There, recruits go through four-weeks of Expeditionary Combat Skills (ECS), which is also required for those who report to a Navy Expeditionary Combat Command.
+ECS provides basic training in map reading, combat first aid, recon and other combat-related skills.
+Half of each course is spent on basic marksmanship to qualify with the M4 carbine and the M9 service pistol.
+Those posted to Alfa Company of an NMCB may be assigned to a crew-served weapon, like the MK 19 40 mm grenade launcher, the M2 Browning .50-caliber machine gun or the M240 machine gun.
 Many reserve units still field the M60 machine gun.
-Seabees were last U.S. military to wear the U.S. Woodland camouflage uniform or the Desert Camouflage Uniform.
-They now have the Navy Working Uniform NWU Type III and use ALICE field gear.
-Some units, with the Marines, will use USMC-issue Improved Load Bearing Equipment (ILBE).
+Seabees were last in the U.S. military to wear the U.S. Woodland camouflage uniform and the Desert Camouflage Uniform.
+They now have the Navy Working Uniform Type III and use ALICE field gear.
+Some units with the Marines will use USMC-issue Improved load-bearing equipment (ILBE).

 Current rates: The current ratings were adopted by the Navy in 1948.